 What schema data markup boils down to is somewhat simple:

-Schema markup makes it easier for search engine crawlers read your site and display the information within it in an eye-pleasing and user-friendly way.
-There are a plethora of different types of markups for a variety of businesses, brands, sites, etc. And while there is no definitive SEO advantages or keyword ranking increases that can directly be attributed to schema data markup, there are other advantages.
+Schema markup makes it easier for search engine crawlers to read your site and display its information in an eye-pleasing, user-friendly way.
+There are many different types of markups for various businesses, brands, sites, etc. And while there are no definitive SEO advantages or keyword ranking increases that can directly be attributed to schema data markup, there are other advantages.
 For instance, if more information from your site is displayed within search results, you will most likely see an increase in click-through rates, which is the ultimate goal of ranking on Google.

 Why not try out some Schema Data Markup on your site today?
-The SEO Inc. crew would be more than happy to discuss implementation with you should you need further assistance, especially for your more significant sites.
+The SEO Inc. crew would be happy to discuss implementation with you should you need further assistance, especially for your more significant areas.